Waubojeeg

 Waubojeeg, also written Waabojiig or other variants in Ojibwe, "White Fisher" (c.
 1747–1793) was a warrior and chief of the Ojibwe people.

 He was born into the Adik (caribou) doodem (clan), some time in the mid-18th century near Zhaagawaamikong on the western end of Lake Superior.
 His father Mamongazeda (Big Foot) was also a noted warrior, who fought for the French in the Battle of the Plains of Abraham.
-Although Waabojiig's family had intermarried with the Dakota people during times of peace, and he had several Dakota relatives, including the famous chief Wapasha I, he fought in several battles against the Dakota and Meskwaki during his lifetime.
-His children, notably his son Weshkii ("the renewer") and his daughter Ozhaguscodaywayquay, became prominent in the Sault Ste.
-Marie area, a major fur trading post.
+Waabojiig lived during the Dakota-Ojibwe War.
+However, his family had intermarried with the Dakota before the war and he had several Dakota relatives, including the famous chief Wapasha I. He fought in several battles against the Dakota and Meskwaki during his lifetime.
+Most famously, the Battle of St. Croix Falls in 1770.